Search results for:

-The shown <Directory> tag is optional, and just enables listing directory contents, instead of giving a 403 error, when no index file is found.
+The shown tag is optional and enables listing directory contents instead of giving a 403 error when no index file is found.
 The path specified in the tag should match the DocumentRoot.

-To reload Apache with this new configuration in place, simply run:
+To reload Apache with this new configuration in place, run:

 systemctl status httpd

-Now that your LAMP stack is fully configured, all that is left to do is create/upload the files to your site into the document root folder that was specified in your configuration.
+Now that your LAMP stack is fully configured, all that is left to do is create/upload the files to your site into the document root folder specified in your configuration.

 <?php phpinfo(); ?>

 Then when you navigate to your IP or domain (if your domain's DNS is pointed to the server), you will be shown a PHP Info page detailing the PHP configuration on the server.